GuildCrafts/web-development-js/_goals/291-Interview_Prep.md

 or they could be more high-level and broad, for example:

 > Design the application architecture for a web-based real time chat client (like Slack or HipChat)

+After you've chosen your questions, be sure to add them to the [Interview App][] so that others can benefit from them too :).

 For at least 1 of these questions, you'll need to produce something shareable with the community so that other learners can benefit from what you've found out.
 This can take the form of a blog post, a live presentation with slides, or a screencast.